≡ Menu

 The Chihuahua…

-“What your Chug will look like”.
+“What your Chug will look like.”

-Now neither breed stands very tall and, because of the vast weight differences between the breeds, it’s hard to tell how wide he or she will be.
+Now, neither breed stands very tall, and because of the vast weight differences between the species, it’s hard to tell how wide they will be.
+But whatever he looks like, he will be a double-bred companion/toy breed and love you unconditionally…probably with giant eyes.

-That Chihuahuas generally aren’t all that great with other dogs, and Pugs are often scared of other dogs.
+Again, he may have the fun-loving, mischievous nature of the Pug or the severe and attentive nature of a Chihuahua.
+If you can get to know his parents, that should give you an idea of how he will be when he is older.
+Be aware that Chihuahuas aren’t all that great with other dogs, and Pugs are often scared of other dogs.
 That said, if you socialize your Chug early and often and treat him to daily walks, all should be fine.

 But what about the legendary bad health of Pugs?